basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/configuration-reference.md

 {{#1.5.3+}}

-In Riak 1.5.3 or later, configurations under `riakc` section became unavailable.
+In Riak 1.5.3 or later, configurations under `riakc` section have became unavailable.
 Timeouts become configurable depending on each access case.
 This enables fine grained tuning, or ad-hoc reaction in production environment issues.
-These items are only configurable in `advanced.config`.
+These items are only configurable in `riak_cs` section of `advanced.config`.
 All units in the chart below are milliseconds.

 <table class="riak-conf">
 <thead><tr><th>Config</th><th>Description</th><th>Default</th></tr></thead>